Zhou Enlai: Legacy

 After coming to power, Deng Xiaoping may have overemphasized Zhou Enlai's achievements to distance the Communist Party from Mao's Great Leap Forward and Cultural Revolution, both of which had seriously weakened the Party's prestige.
 Deng observed that Mao's disastrous policies could no longer represent the Party's finest hour, but that the legacy and character of Zhou Enlai could.
 Furthermore, Deng received credit for enacting successful economic policies that Zhou initially proposed.
 By actively associating itself with an already popular Zhou Enlai, Zhou's legacy may have been used (and possibly distorted) as a political tool of the Party after his death.

 Zhou remains a widely commemorated figure in China today.
 After the founding of the People's Republic of China, Zhou ordered his hometown of Huai'an not to transform his house into a memorial and not to keep up the Zhou family tombs.
 These orders were respected within Zhou's lifetime, but today his family home and traditional family school have been restored, and are visited by a large number of tourists every year.
 In 1998, Huai'an, in order to commemorate Zhou's one hundredth birthday, opened a vast commemorative park with a museum dedicated to his life.
 The park includes a reproduction of Xihuating, Zhou's living and working quarters in Beijing.

 The city of Tianjin has established a museum to Zhou and his wife Deng Yingchao, and the city of Nanjing has erected a memorial commemorating Communist negotiations in 1946 with the Nationalist government which features a bronze statue of Zhou.
 Stamps commemorating the first anniversary of Zhou's death were issued in 1977, and in 1998 to commemorate his 100th birthday.

 The 2013 historical drama film The Story of Zhou Enlai features the trip of Zhou Enlai in May 1961 during the Great Leap Forward, when he investigated the rural situation in Huaxi of Guiyang and a former revolutionary base Boyan Township of Hebei.

+In popular culture

+Chinese actor Sun Weimin has frequently portrayed Zhou on screen, including in films The Founding of a Republic (2009) and Mao Zedong 1949 (2019), and the television series Diplomatic Situation (2019), among others.

+Two rock songs refer to Zhou.
+In their 1969 song "How-Hi-the-Li," composed by bassist Ric Grech, Family, in a satire of political figures, ask "if Mr. Chou En-Lai, he gets high / With all the tea in China."
+Zhou is one of many world figures mentioned in Billy Joel's 1989 song "We Didn't Start the Fire."